 - Department of Education (DOE)

-Grants awarded or amended prior to 12/26/2015 continue to be governed under the regulations of the granting agency and OMB circulars.
+Grants awarded or amended prior to 12/26/2014 will also be governed under the Uniform Grant Guidance regulations.